Tenth grade: England and Wales

 For education in England and Wales, this is known as Year 11.

-General education certificates will be awarded if the pupils sit the end of year examinations, called GCSEs.
+General education certificates will be awarded if the pupils sit for the end-of-year examinations, called GCSEs.
 In Year 11, students take their GCSEs.
 With grades ranging from 9 to 1, and the grade below 1 being U, these exams show proficiency in a range of subjects.
 Results of at least five 5 grades are considered a pass and many employers require their staff to have at least 5s in GCSE, including English and Maths.
 GCSEs are taken in May and June.
-Pupils may then go on to sit 'A' Levels.
+Pupils may then sit 'A' Levels.
 A new English Baccalaureate has been introduced; this is awarded to students who achieve a 9 to 5 in five subjects: English (literature and language), maths, science (either combined science (2 GCSEs) or three from physics, chemistry, biology and computer science), a humanities subject (history or geography) and a modern or ancient language.

 United States

 The tenth grade is typically the second year of high school, called sophomore year.

 In the U.S. curriculum for social studies, tenth grade students are taught recent world history or American history.
-In some districts, Advanced Placement coursework, such as geography, European history, Global studies, or United States History are offered.
+In some districts, Advanced Placement coursework, such as geography, European history, Global studies, or United States History, are offered.